kumajelly/kumajelly.github.io/about.md

 ---
 layout: page
 title: Innovative, creative thinker in the field of education.
+permalink: /about/
 ---
 ![](website-bio.jpeg)